urantialife/react-native-analytics-1/README.md

-# RNSegmentIOAnalytics
+# React Native Analytics

-Written by Tal Kain <tal@kain.net>
+Written by Tal Kain <tal@kain.net>, Tony Xiao <tonyx.ca@gmail.com> and other contributors.

-Based on SegmentIO (https://segment.com) Analytics project.
+Based on Segment (https://segment.com) Analytics project.
 See [iOS SDK](https://github.com/segmentio/analytics-ios) and [Android SDK](https://github.com/segmentio/analytics-android).

 ## iOS Installation
-1. Download and install the npm package by running `npm install --save react-native-segment-io-analytics`
+1. Download and install the npm package by running `npm install --save react-native-analytics`
 2. In your Podfile, add `pod "Analytics"` to your project.
 3. Inside Xcode (make sure you've opened your `.xcworkspace` file), go to the project navigator and right click `Libraries` -> `Add Files to [your project's name]`.
-4. Go to `node_modules` -> `react-native-segment-io-analytics` -> and choose the `RNSegmentIOAnalytics.xcodeproj` file.
+4. Go to `node_modules/react-native-analytics/ios` -> and choose the `RNAnalytics` folder.
-5. Make sure your project links to *libAnalytics.a* and *libRNSegmentIOAnalytics.a* (The libraries should be listed under "Build Phases -> Link Binary With Libraries").
+5. Make sure your project links to *libAnalytics.a* (The libraries should be listed under "Build Phases -> Link Binary With Libraries".
+Should happen automatically if you use cocoapods).

 ## Android Installation
-1. Download and install the npm package by running `npm install --save react-native-segment-io-analytics`
+1. Download and install the npm package by running `npm install --save react-native-analytics`
 2. If using [rnpm](https://github.com/rnpm/rnpm), run `rnpm link`.
 Otherwise add to `android/app/src/main/java/com/your-app-name/MainActivity.java`:

 ```java